 - Knowledge Base

-This tool enables you to document procedures and records best practices or expertise to share with your team.
+This tool lets you document procedures and records best practices or expertise to share with your team.

 - Personal Productivity